-Elegant room only accommodation in an eighteenth century farmhouse
+Elegant accommodation in an eighteenth century farmhouse

 From here, you can view our picture gallery, view our map location, learn more about us, or browse rates.
 Alternatively, get in touch using the contact details to right.
 We hope to hear from you soon!

 The historic town center benefits from a good selection of independent and high street shops, beauty salons, over 30 pubs serving real ales and a good range of restaurants.
 It is also home to 11 churches, giving it one of the most beautiful and unique skylines in the country.
 Despite a modest population of just 18,000 residents, there’s no shortage of sights and activities to do.